The Island of Sponge Harvesters & Climbers

 Testimonies of these facts (mansions, museums, statues) are everywhere on the island of the refractory and adventurous divers.
 Sponges bring farewells, cries, returns, fests, and unfinished love stories into the mind of travelers.
 But times change and reverse.
 The Kalymnians succeed again in the period of recession and reduction of sponge demand, without stopping its collection.
 Because their place is blessed and the people are progressive and open-minded.
 This time also, nature and its gifts guided them.
 They exploited the beauty of the sea and the land of Kalymnos, and also the wilderness and toughness of the landscape and they organized tourism, especially thematic tourism of climbing, exploration of rich caves and sea diving in the world of wreckages and local posidonia.

 Panagiotis | Shiny Greece

-The international visitors of Kalymnos are served by the international airport of Rhodes (RHO) and the international airport of Athens (ATH), port of Piraeus and port of Rhodes.
+The visitors of Kalymnos are served by the international airport of Rhodes (RHO), the international airport of Athens (ATH), port of Piraeus and port of Rhodes.

 MasouriBlu is an exclusive boutique hotel, literally situated on the waves with the enchanting view of the picturesque island of Telendos and offering also the most exciting experience for climbers, a few meters away from Grande Grotta rock.
 The hotel consists of 13 rooms, 6 of which are junior suites, all combining discrete luxury with timeless elegance.

 Myrties Boutique Apartments offer deluxe two-room hotel apartments ideal for families and small groups of friends close to the beach and famous climbing sectors in a relaxed environment.
 With high standards and all modern hotel facilities, the apartments offer a magnificent panoramic view of the isle of Telendos and the Bay of Myrties blending perfectly with the natural elements of Kalymnos.